Free Texas Paycheck Calculator

-Estimate your take-home pay in Texas for 2026.
+Estimate your take-home pay in Texas.
 Texas does not levy a state income tax, so your paycheck is only subject to federal income tax, Social Security, and Medicare withholdings.
 This can result in significantly higher take-home pay compared to states with income taxes.

 Texas Tax Snapshot